Accessibility of the Metropolitan Transportation Authority: 1970s and 1980s

-In 1973, the Federal Rehabilitation Act of 1973 was signed into law, and one provision of it, Section 504, was initially interpreted to require all public transit systems to become equally accessible to disabled people or risk losing Federal funding.
+In 1973, the Federal Rehabilitation Act of 1973 was signed into law.
+One provision of it, Section 504, was initially interpreted to require all public transit systems to become equally accessible to disabled people or risk losing federal funding.
 The MTA resisted this interpretation, arguing that making the required improvements would cost more than $1.5 billion.
 MTA Chairman Harold Fisher argued in favor of a separate transportation system for disabled people since it would be too expensive to make the regular system accessible.
-The MTA Board, in 1980, voted to ignore the rule in spite of threats from the federal government that the agency would forfeit Federal funding.
+In 1980, the MTA Board voted to ignore the rule in spite of threats from the federal government that the agency would forfeit federal funding.

-On September 27, 1979, the Eastern Paralyzed Veterans Association (EPVA) filed a lawsuit in the New York Supreme Court that sought to block subway modernization projects from proceeding unless elevators were installed in stations, as per a state law that required that access for disabled riders be provided.
-This was the first lawsuit in New York challenging a state agency for not being in compliance with the Public Buildings Law and the first lawsuit to argue state laws required public transit systems to add wheelchair lifts on buses and elevators in train and subway stations.
+In September 1979, the Eastern Paralyzed Veterans Association (EPVA) filed a lawsuit in the New York Supreme Court that sought to block subway modernization projects from proceeding unless elevators were installed in stations, as per a state law that required that access for disabled riders be provided.
+This was the first lawsuit in New York challenging a state agency for not being in compliance with the Public Buildings Law, and the first lawsuit to argue state laws required public transit systems to add wheelchair lifts on buses and elevators in train and subway stations.
 The lawsuit also charged that the MTA was in defiance of New York's Human Rights Law, which outlaws discrimination, for denying people with disabilities from using public transit facilities.
-The EPVA decided to go ahead with the lawsuit despite the existence of the Federal regulations because it feared a lawsuit by the American Public Transportation Association (APTA), which sought to overturn the rules as being financially burdensome, might be successful.
+The EPVA decided to go ahead with the lawsuit despite the existence of the federal regulations because it feared a lawsuit by the American Public Transportation Association (APTA), which sought to overturn the rules as being financially burdensome, might be successful.

 In 1981, the Reagan administration reinterpreted Section 504, requiring that transit agencies demonstrate that they were making their best efforts to provide adequate transportation for people in wheelchairs.
 As a result, the MTA agreed to purchase more than 2,000 buses with wheelchair lifts, which would make 50% of its bus fleet accessible.
 In 1983, less than a third of the system's 3,600 buses were equipped with these lifts.